MaistreRenard/HomeServer/README.md

-# CT-NixOS-Prowlarr
+# CT-NixOS-Radarr
-This is my Prowlarr LXC container running on NixOS.
+This is my Radarr LXC container running on NixOS.
 To build run:
 ```shell
 nixos-rebuild switch
 ```